BOOKS

 COMING SOON

-On the Street of the Hidden Shops: One City Block, Two Thousand Years, and a Walk through the Layered Lives of Rome University of Chicago Press, fall 2026
+ON THE STREET OF THE HIDDEN SHOPS: One City Block, Two Thousand Years, and a Walk Through the Layered Lives of Rome University of Chicago Press, fall 2026

 Rome is a city where history reveals itself in a continuous peeling back of layers, whether in the underbellies of its structures, in archaeological sites, or in museums.
 The most remarkable of these is the Crypta-Balbi Museum, which occupies a large part of a block in the center of the city.